erikd/language-javascript/README.md

 -------

 ```
+0.5.12 Put dependency on alex >= 3.0.5 in the cabal file, thanks @peti

 0.5.11 Remove pre-generated Lexer.hs as it does not work will all
        versions of GHC.
 This means a current alex will have to be
        installed before this package can be installed.